http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 ### Intro
-This post covers the various concerns around configuring HTTP apps, and introduces the recommended method for safely addressing these when deploying [http4k](https://http4k.org) applications into cloud-native environments.
+This post covers the various concerns around configuring HTTP apps, and introduces the recommended method for safely addressing these when deploying [http4k](https://http4k.org) applications into cloud-native environments using the Kotlin type system.

 ### Concerns when configuring applications
 One of the tenets of operating applications according to the principles of [12-factor](https://12factor.net/) applications,